JamesTheBard/advent-of-code/2024/04/README.md

 ### Afterword

 I made a quick readability change.
 Instead of seeing if the word was in the string for diagonals, I changed it to building a tuple with both the word and its inverse in it then seeing if the string was in the tuple.

+### Footnotes

+[^1]: The `transpose` method doesn't actually transpose the initial grid as it returns a completely new grid that is transposed opposed to transposing the original grid.
+However, with respect to diagonal matches a transpose doesn't actually effect the number of matches as we're flipping the grid on a diagonal.